Sobrielle/AD-Task-3/readme.md

 ## Overview

-AD-Task-3 PART 1, is an activity for the students to be able to set-up their dockers <br>
+AD-Task-3, is an activity for the students to be able to set-up their dockers <br>
 in their own devices.
 Also having their SQL and other util set-up properly.

 ### Key Components